phetsims/phet-info/deployment-info/chipper-2.0.md

 - When cost-effective, maintenance releases can be performed on a prototype release branch.
 When not cost-effective, a new version of a prototype may require a new release branch.

-Prototypes will follow the process for [RC/production deployments](https://github.com/phetsims/phet-info/blob/master/deployment-info/chipper-2.0.md#rcproduction-deployments-and-release-branches) using `grunt production`, with the following differences:
+Prototypes will follow the process for [RC/production deployments](https://github.com/phetsims/phet-info/blob/master/deployment-info/chipper-2.0.md#rcproduction-deployments-and-release-branches) using `grunt prototype`, with the following differences:
+- Use `grunt prototype` instead of `grunt production`. `grunt rc` works as normal.
+DO NOT use `grunt production`, as this will mark it as a published branch.
 - When the RC test issue is created:
   - Use the [prototype testing template](https://github.com/phetsims/QA/blob/master/issue-templates/prototype-test-template.md).
   - Issue title format is "Prototype test: ${{SIM}} {{VERSION}}", for example "Prototype test: Natural Selection 1.0.0-rc.1".
   - Label the issue `QA:prototype-test`.
 - After publishing, the developer will:
-    - Revert `README.md` to unpublished by running `grunt unpublished-README`.
     - Inform the lead designer that the prototype is published.
 - After publishing, the designer will:
     - Mark the sim as a prototype on the [Admin page](https://phet.colorado.edu/admin/main).